Yosemite Valley - El Capitan center left; Half Dome center.

 Center upper photo is from Tunnel view of El Capitan (left) and Half Dome (right).

-All other photos are from Washburn and Glacier Points
+Center and bottom photos are from Washburn and Glacier Points

 Yosemite was the third National Park to be established (Yellowstone in 1872; Sequoia Sept.
 25, 1890; Yosemite Oct.
 1, 1890), but it served as the catalyst for the formation of the US National Park system.
 Galen Clark (“Guardian of Yosemite”), and other explorers and naturalists lobbied President Lincoln to protect Yosemite Valley, leading to Lincoln sign the Yosemite Grant in 1864.
 Later, naturalist and environmental philosopher John Muir successfully encouraged congress to establish Yosemite a national park in 1890.